Worthenia

-Worthenia is a genus of fossil sea snails, an extinct marine gastropod genus found in the fossil record.
-This genus is primarily found in rocks formed during the Devonian to Triassic periods (416 million to 200 million years ago) from the central areas of North America.
-Worthenia was named for the paleontologist Amos Henry Worthen who lived 1813 - 1888.
+Worthenia is an extinct genus of sea snail found in the fossil record.
+This genus is primarily found in rocks formed during the Devonian to Triassic periods (416-200 Ma) from the central areas of North America.
+Worthenia was named for the paleontologist Amos Henry Worthen, who lived from 1813-1888.

 Worthenia species have a "turban-shaped shell in which a raised ridge follows the margin of the whorls.
 Small nodes occur along the ridge, and the opening of the shell is oval and large."